Facebook, Twitter flounder in QAnon crackdown

 On Wednesday, hours after a chaotic debate between Trump and Democratic presidential nominee Joe Biden, a video from a QAnon account that falsely claimed Biden wore a wire to cheat during the event was trending on Twitter, for example.

-Twitter is even still running ads against QAnon material, in effect profiting off the type of tweets that its vowed to limit.
-And in some cases Facebook is still automatically directing users to follow public and secret QAnon pages or groups, the AP found.
+Twitter is even still running ads against QAnon material, in effect profiting off the type of tweets that it has vowed to limit.
+In some cases Facebook is still automatically directing users to follow public and secret QAnon pages or groups, the AP found.

 “Their algorithm worked to radicalize people and really gave this conspiracy theory a megaphone with which to expand,” Sophie Bjork-James, an anthropologist at Vanderbilt University who studies QAnon, said of social platforms.
 “They are responsible for shutting down that megaphone.
 And time and time again they are proving unwilling.”